wx930910/JMocker/README.md

 ## Artifact Description
 JMocker can help practitioners to improve the quality of the unit test cases in various aspects, including improving the cohesion/concise, readability/understandability and maintainability of unit test cases.

-This artifact links to: An Automatic Refactoring Framework for Replacing Test-Production Inheritance by Mocking Mechanism, FSE 2021.
+This artifact links to: [An Automatic Refactoring Framework for Replacing Test-Production Inheritance by Mocking Mechanism, FSE 2021][paper].

 ## How to use JMocker